liferay/liferay-mobile-sdk/builder/README.md

 	different versions of Liferay Portal.

 	* `destination` - Specifies the root folder in which to save your generated files.
-The default destination root folder is `gen`.
-On Android, the files are saved to `[destination]/android/src`.
-On iOS, the files are saved to `[destination]/ios`.
+On Android, by default, the files are saved to `android/src/gen/java`.
+	On iOS, the files are saved by default to `ios/src/gen`.

+	* `version` - The version number is appended to the jar and zip file names, see more about that in the following sections.

 Here's an example of configuring the SDK Builder to generate a mobile SDK for a portlet with a web context value `my-portlet`: